MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 Also to explain why petrol and diesel cars are  on sale in large number with the help of supporting plot shown below.
 It clearly indicates that the milegae of CNG cars is much higher than any other fuel type and also cost of CNG is much cheaper than other fuel types therefore we can make a possible assumption why people are selling more and more petrol and diesel cars.

+**(Note: The concluded point above will have been more strong if price column has been available in data set.
+But is not, possible assumptions are made)**

 ![alt text](https://github.com/MukulParashar/Used-Car-Sell-Market-Analysis/blob/master/images/milefuelowner.png)

 **Ques4.
 Which year manufactured car are more on resale**